Pictured: Scarlett features a stylish brushed red aluminum finish.

-My mini studio is very hip hop centric, mostly focusing around beat composition.
-It's not space intensive and uses only a modest amount of hardware and I don't have any real plans of expanding much beyond it.
+My mini studio is very hip hop centric, mostly focusing on beat composition.
+It's not space intensive and uses only a modest amount of hardware, and I don't have any real plans of expanding much beyond it.
 The only real upgrades is probably replacing my Shure SM7b with something a little more forgiving for a wider range of vocals.

 Recording was easy as ever, there isn't much to say, identifying buses was a charm and recording worked great, noiseless and sounded as rich as it should have for the instrument inputs on the back.
-The Mic Preamps are notably a little nicer than my Audio Kontrol, simply for the fact it'll accept unbalanced cables.
-The quality when tested with a Sennheiser e935 without any other preamp was clean and defined, and only required roughly half gain.
-Comparing it to the Audio Kontrol which wasn't terrible, it seemed just a hair "richer" to use a vague imprecise term.
+The Mic Preamps are notably a little sweeter than my Audio Kontrol, simply for the fact it'll accept unbalanced cables.
+The quality, when tested with a Sennheiser e935 without any other preamp, was clean and defined, and only required roughly half gain.
+Comparing it to the Audio Kontrol which wasn't terrible, it seemed just a hair "richer" to use a vague, imprecise term.
 Audio quality is certainly up to professional standards, at least in my book.

-After a week in Cubase, there's no noticeable glitches, which Cubase on OS X... macOS... is more prone to than many other audio apps.
+After a week in Cubase, there are no noticeable glitches, which Cubase on OS X... macOS... is more prone to than many other audio apps.
 I'm pleasantly happy with the device.

 A slightly different take - S/PDIF